Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of the Dart Sass version 1.54.9;
-   Fixed a error that occurred during generation of source fragment for warnings on Unix-like operating systems.
+   2. Fixed a error that occurred during generation of source fragment for warnings on Unix-like operating systems.

    ============
    PROJECT SITE